 Duenas had a major breakthrough at the 2013 World Archery Championships when he won bronze for Canada’s first world medal in the individual recurve event in 42 years.
 His only loss came in the semifinal to the reigning Olympic champion.
 Duenas was also part of the Canadian team that finished seventh for the country’s best worlds result since 1971.
 He came close to the world championship podium again in 2018 when he advanced to the men’s individual bronze medal match, ultimately finishing fourth.
 Duenas has a career-high world ranking of fifth.

-Getting into the Sport: Started archery at age 13, drawn by the requirement for perfection… Outside Interests: Works as a high school substitute teacher (math and physics)… Enjoys pistol shooting and would like to try practical shooting… Degree in physics from University of Toronto in 2011 and Bachelor of Education in 2013… Has a minor in music and plays piano, drums, guitar, flute, trumpet… Played guitar with astronaut Chris Hadfield at the pre-Rio 2016 Olympic Excellence Series… Odds and Ends: Nicknames: Crispy, Black Duck… Favourite motto: “Practice does not make perfect; perfect practice makes perfect”…
+Getting into the Sport: Started archery at age 13, drawn by the requirement for perfection… Outside Interests: Works as a high school substitute teacher (math and physics)… Enjoys pistol shooting and would like to try practical shooting… Graduated from the University of Toronto in 2011 with an honours Bachelor of Science in Physics… Graduated from U of T’s Teacher’s College in 2013… Has a minor in music and plays piano, drums, guitar, flute, trumpet… Played guitar with astronaut Chris Hadfield at the pre-Rio 2016 Olympic Excellence Series… Odds and Ends: Nicknames: Crispy, Black Duck… Favourite motto: “Practice does not make perfect; perfect practice makes perfect”…

 Commonwealth Games: 2010 – 9th (individual)